hng/tech-coops/README.md

 #### Cooperatives in general

+* [Starting a Cooperative, One Step at a Time](http://huia.coop) - 12-page eBook by Huia CDS a consulting company for cooperative enterprises.
 * [Come Hell or High Water.
 A Handbook on Collective Process Gone Awry](https://www.akpress.org/comehellorhighwater.html)
 * [/r/cooperatives](https://www.reddit.com/r/cooperatives/) - Subreddit about cooperatives.